ahong117/UCI-Project1/README.md

 -The main advantage of configuration with ansible is that it is free and very easy to use and set up a playbook to do whatever we want like creating a webserver

 The playbook implements the following tasks:
-- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- First we needed to install Docker.io on the Ubuntu VM that we created to be our ELK stack
+- Install Docker.io on the Ubuntu VM that we created to be our ELK stack
-- Next we had to install python3-pip
+- Install python3-pip
-- Next we had to install our Docker python module
+- Install our Docker python module
-- Last we had to download and launch our docker web container with the image sebp/elk:761 and allow ports 9200, 5601, 5044 open.
+- Download and launch our docker web container with the image sebp/elk:761 and allow ports 9200, 5601, 5044 open.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.